Ehsan-Nezami/compact-rf-upconverter-sdr/README.md

 * HackRF One
 * RTL-SDR

-RF signal behavior and frequency conversion were analyzed using spectrum visualization tools.
+Signal behavior and frequency conversion were verified using spectrum analysis tools.

 ---

 ## Results

-The system was successfully validated in a real RF environment.
+The system successfully demonstrated stable frequency conversion under real RF conditions.

-Converted signals were clearly observable and consistent during SDR-based spectrum analysis.
+Converted signals were clearly observable and consistent in SDR-based spectrum analysis.

 ---